bassamanator/Sovol-SV06-firmware/README.md

 ### Adjust Configuration with MCU Path

+💡 Make sure the host and printer are connected via USB.

 1. Find what port the `mcu` (printer motherboard) is connected to via **one** of the following commands:

    - `ls /dev/serial/by-id/*`